jonkit/jonkit.github.io/about.md

 + Content is written and posted exclusively from [iOS](http://www.apple.com/ca/ios/) with my [iPhone](http://www.apple.com/ca/iphone/) and [iPad Pro](http://www.apple.com/ca/ipad/) using [Drafts](http://agiletortoise.com/drafts/) and [Editorial](http://omz-software.com/editorial/)
 + Photos are taken with those two devices and occasionally my camera, an [Olympus OMD-E10](https://www.dpreview.com/reviews/olympus-om-d-e-m10).
 Edits are made using [VSCO](https://vsco.co/store/app)

 There are many sites that I draw on for inspiration in terms of content, style, and general approach to blogging.
-Here are a couple that I have most noticeably... borrowed from, check them out:
+Here are a couple that I have most noticeably... ahem *borrowed* from, check them out:

 + [Daring Fireball](http://daringfireball.net)
 + [Brooks Review](http://brooksreview.net)